Hidden in Plain Sight: How Everyday Items Fill Our Bodies With Microplastics

 “One major barrier is the lack of standardized testing for microplastic release in drinking water and other consumables,” Savage said.
 Creating such testing requires more comprehensive studies and standardized protocols to evaluate exposure levels and health impacts, he added.
 The challenge of measuring these particles in biological samples is due to their wide variation in size and composition.

-“Improved detection methods will help researchers better understand the extent and impact of microplastics on human health, allowing for more comprehensive studies and effective intervention strategies,” he added.
+“Improved detection methods will help researchers better understand the extent and impact of microplastics on human health, allowing for more comprehensive studies and effective intervention strategies,” he said.

 Ways to Reduce Microplastic Exposure

-While eliminating plastic from our lives is unrealistic, there are actionable steps to reduce our exposure.
+While eliminating plastic from our lives is unrealistic, there are actionable steps we can take to reduce our exposure.

 “Ninety percent of the most harmful toxins are already present in most households, meaning individuals can reduce exposure significantly by making conscious choices in food sourcing and household product selection,” Savage said.

-After this audit, he suggests determining the most common source of plastic used in your house and finding a more sustainable alternative.
+After this audit, he said, determine the most common source of plastic used in your house and find a more sustainable alternative.

-Aside from avoiding single-use plastics, he also recommends:
+In addition to avoiding single-use plastics, he recommended:

 • Avoiding polyester fabrics and opting for cotton, wool, linen, and natural fibers

-• Avoiding recycled plastics, like swimwear, which shed more than plastics produced from raw materials
+• Avoiding recycled plastics, such as swimwear, which shed more than plastics produced from raw materials

 • Not giving children or pets plastic toys

-• Opting for more green vegetables over root crops that may be more contaminated
+• Opting for green vegetables over root crops that may be more contaminated

 Most importantly, he advised advocating legislation aimed at reducing plastic usage.
-“Cigarette and plastic bag bans in certain areas are extremely effective in cutting down environmental waste.”
+“Cigarette and plastic bag bans in certain areas are extremely effective in cutting down environmental waste,” he said.

 Global efforts to combat microplastic pollution are gaining traction.
-In March 2022, the United Nations Environment Assembly (UNEA) resolved to create a legally binding treaty on plastic pollution, including marine plastics, with plans to finalize it by 2024.
+In March 2022, the U.N.
+Environment Assembly resolved to create a legally binding treaty on plastic pollution, including marine plastics.
+The plan is to finalize it by the end of 2024.
 Such a treaty would require countries to take specific actions under international law, with penalties for noncompliance—a key step toward global cooperation on plastic waste.

 The European Union has adopted a strategy to reduce plastic waste and increase recycling across member states.
-Similarly, countries like the United States, Canada, and the United Kingdom have banned microbeads in cosmetics to address a major source of microplastics.
+Similarly, countries such as the United States, Canada, and the UK have banned microbeads in cosmetics to address a major source of microplastics.

 Share This Article: